Zakes Bantwini: Business ventures

 Madida released his debut album The Good Life in 2008.
-Two years later, he released the album Love, Light and Music which included songs such as "Clap Your Hands" and "Wasting My Time".
+Two years later, he released the album Love, Light and Music, which included songs like "Clap Your Hands" and "Wasting My Time".

 L'vovo Derrango

-In 2005, Madida helped launch the career of Kwaito artist Thokozani Ndlovu who was later known by his stage name L'vovo Derrango.
-Under Mayonie Productions, Derrango released his debut album which was self titled (Lvovo Derrango), the album gained him recognition as he was nominated at the SAMA Awards for the Best Kwaito Album.
+In 2005, Madida helped launch the career of Kwaito artist Thokozani Ndlovu, who was later known by his stage name L'vovo Derrango.
+Under Mayonie Productions, Derrango released his debut album which was self-titled (Lvovo Derrango).
+The album gained him recognition as he was nominated at the SAMA Awards for the Best Kwaito Album.
 In 2007, he won the Best Kwaito and Song of the Year award at the MetroFM awards.

 Personal life

 Madida has three children from previous relationships and two with his wife Nandi Madida (formerly Nandi Mngoma).